seb3point0/advanced-apple-mail-to-evernote/README.md

 - GROWL notifications as well as OSX notifications (requires OSX 10.8 and 'terminal-notifier': https://github.com/alloy/terminal-notifier)
-- Notifications can now be desabled
+- Notifications can now be disabled
 - GROWL no longer needs to be installed for script to work
 - Automatic archiving of processed email
 - Automatic flagging of processed email